diegowifi/open-source-fundamentals/README.md

 If you are involved in the tech industry (or just getting started) you may have heard the term "open source" at least once.
 Open source projects are everywhere, on the web, on your computer, on your phone, etc. **You use technology that is open source everyday**, pretty amazing ¿isn´t it?

+I strongly recommend you to read this Gitbook online, it´s the best option that actually keeps the design and fonts intact, just saying.

 ###Why I´m writing this

 Because it´s important.
 I want to encourage you to collaborate with other developers the right way, I also want to share my personal experience, I´ve been collaborating writing code since 2011 and met awesome people from all places around the world in the process, think about it, that´s something great that wasn´t possible to do years ago.